rkevin-arch/vscode-nano-keybindings/README.md

 This is a VS Code extension that lets you use keybindings from GNU nano.

 Note that this is a personal project used by me.
-This extension may be buggy. in case it destroys your project or clipboard contents accidentally, please do submit a bug report, but I'm not liable for any of the damage caused.
+This extension may be buggy.
+In case it destroys your project or clipboard contents accidentally, please do submit a bug report, but I'm not liable for any of the damage caused.
 Use at your own risk.

 ## Features